python-zeroconf/python-zeroconf/README.rst

 * Drop oversize packets before processing them (#826) @bdraco

   Oversized packets can quickly overwhelm the system and deny service to legitimate queriers.
-In practice this is usually due to broken mDNS implementations rather than malicious actors.
+In practice, this is usually due to broken mDNS implementations rather than malicious actors.
-* Guard against excessive ServiceBrowser queries from PTR records significantly lower than recommended (#824) @bdraco
+* Guard against excessive ServiceBrowser queries from PTR records significantly lowerthan recommended (#824) @bdraco

   We now enforce a minimum TTL for PTR records to avoid ServiceBrowsers generating excessive queries refresh queries.
-  Apple uses a 15s minimum TTL, however we do not have the same level of rate limit and safe guards so we use 1/4 of the recommended value.
+  Apple uses a 15s minimum TTL, however, we do not have the same level of rate limit and safeguards, so we use 1/4 of the recommended value.
 * RecordUpdateListener now uses async_update_records instead of update_record (#419, #726) @bdraco

   This allows the listener to receive all the records that have